Anisotropic MagnetoMemristance: Results

-{\textit{Topological states.}} { As we have seen, certain natural states on the ring do not support a memristive effect.} {Let us now attempt at introducing a set of states with full rotations of the magnetization.} We introduce a generic magnetization texture of the form $\hat{\mathbf{m}}(\theta)=\left(\sin(\phi)\cos (n \theta), \sin( \phi) \sin(n\theta),\cos(\phi) \right)$, where $\phi(\theta)$ can be an arbitrary function that represents the out-of-plane component of the texture {and $n$ quantifies the topology of the state}. {When $\phi(\theta)=\pi/2$, the magnetization is fully in-plane and the parameter $n$ defines the number of rotations around the ring.
+{\textit{Topological states.}} { As we have seen, certain natural states on the {annulus} do not support a memristive effect.} {Let us now attempt at introducing a set of states with full rotations of the magnetization.} We introduce a generic magnetization texture of the form $\hat{\mathbf{m}}(\theta)=\left(\sin(\phi)\cos (n \theta), \sin( \phi) \sin(n\theta),\cos(\phi) \right)$, where $\phi(\theta)$ can be an arbitrary function that represents the out-of-plane component of the texture {and $n$ quantifies the topology of the state}. {When $\phi(\theta)=\pi/2$, the magnetization is fully in-plane and the parameter $n$ defines the number of rotations around the ring.
 For $n=1$, we recover the ground or vortex state discussed above.
 For $n\geq2$, such an equation describes a smooth, coherent rotation of the magnetization known as a spin superflow stemming from its formal analogy to mass superfluidity~\cite{Konig2001}.
 In these states, the homochiral phase rotations along $\theta$ lead to a net pure spin current which has lead to proposed applications in storage \cite{Tserkovnyak2018} and long-distance spin transport \cite{Sonin2010, Takei2014, Iacocca2017,Iacocca2019b, Yuan2018, Stepanov2018}}. {These states are interesting because they should be in principle dynamical and non-easily removable via the spin transfer torque.
-Unfortunately, from Eq.~\eqref{eq:beta}, a spin superflow leads to $\beta(\theta)=0$.
+Unfortunately, from Eqn.~\eqref{eq:beta}, a spin superflow leads to $\beta(\theta)=0$.
 Another state of interest is obtained when $\phi=\omega \theta$, which we call a helical state.
-Helical states} preclude any AMR change, i.e., $\tilde R=R_0$ from Eq.~\eqref{eq:res}.
-Therefore, neither pure spin superflows nor perfect ``helical states" produce memristive effects (details of this calculations are shown in the Supplementary Material).
+Helical states} preclude any AMR change, i.e., $\tilde R=R_0$ from Eqn.~\eqref{eq:res}.
+Therefore, neither pure spin superflows nor perfect ``helical states" produce memristive effects ({see Supplementary Note 5 of the Supplementary Material}).

-This analysis implies that memristive effects can be expected for {states that are both topological and possess a ``helical'' character.
-While a smooth state of this form is unlikely to exist in nature, a topologically equivalent state is simply a pair of homochiral domain walls~\cite{exp1,exp3} as we discuss below.
+{This theoretical analysis allows us to state that only magnetic states with both topological and ``helical'' characters exhibit memristive effects.
+This implies that non-trivial states must be artificially created in magnetic materials to support memristive effects.
+Such non-trivial states generally involve one or more pairs of homochiral domain walls that have been discussed in the context of spin superfluids in nanowires~\cite{Iacocca2017,Sonin2010,Takei2014,Iacocca2019b} or in nanorings~\cite{exp1,exp3} as we discuss below.}